London

 Pinnable is your non-commercial travel guide to places worth a visit, most of them located in Germany & the Netherlands.

-Some thirty places in Antwerp, including the Royal Museum of Fine Arts Antwerp, the Plantin-Moretus Museum and Rubens House.
+Some thirty places in Antwerp, including the Royal Museum of Fine Arts Antwerp and the Plantin-Moretus Museum.

-Some sixty places in Groningen, including the Groninger Museum, the Martini Tower and the Menkemaborg Estate.
+Some sixty places in Groningen, including the Groninger Museum and the Martini Tower.

 Forty-five places in Hamburg, including the Hamburger Kunsthalle and the Elbphilharmonie.